.Note: this direct to consumer article is updated for 2019.

 Manufacturers using online paid search marketing with anything less than several thousand long-tail keyword phrases are limiting their marketing message to perhaps 10% of the total market.
 For this reason it important to do an audit of your online marketing and make sure you’re showing up for these common search types and for long-tail keywords appropriate for your products and fitments.

-Research showed consumers visit manufacturer websites to gather specific purchase-related information such as detailed product information and specific vehicle make, model.
+Research shows consumers visit manufacturer websites to gather specific purchase-related information.
+This includes detailed product information and specific vehicle make, model or year information.

-Despite this, many manufacturer websites still have minimal product information—in some cases maybe a few bullet points—and cumbersome website search or navigation.
-This makes it difficult to “close the deal” with these high purchase intent consumers, which in turn may send them off to search for other brands.
+Despite this, too many manufacturer websites still have minimal product information.
+In some cases maybe a few bullet points and cumbersome website search or navigation.
+This makes it difficult to “close the deal” with these high-purchase-intent consumers.
+This can send them off to search for other brands on other websites.

 Any company that can help a consumer decode the confusion by simplify the buying process will win the sale.
 This means making it easy for consumers to find what they want and need in order to make a buying decision.
 If you do that most times you will get the order, regardless of price.

-The lack of product information has a product downside besides losing the sale.
-Product pages with minimal information, called thin content pages, don’t have much content to be indexed by search engines.
-This means these pages will not show up for organic, or non-paid, online search activity, which helps draw consumers to the website.
+The lack of product information has a downside besides losing the sale.
+Product pages with minimal information are called “thin content” pages.
+These pages don’t have much content indexed by search engines.
+This means these pages do not show up for organic, or non-paid, online searches.
+This is important consumer search activity, which brings consumers to a website.

 Any company that can help a consumer decode the confusion by simplify the buying is more likely to win the sale.
 This means making it easy for consumers to find what they want and need in order to make a buying decision.
 If you do that more times you will get the order, regardless of price.

 The data in this article is based on Hedges & Company market research.
-In 2016, over 1,100 consumer responses were collected from an online survey sent to over 100,000 randomly selected auto parts consumers in North America.
-Respondents were screened for parts and accessories purchase history and decision making ability and 80% of the respondents had purchased a part or accessory in the past month.
+Over 1,100 consumer responses were collected from an online survey sent to over 100,000 randomly selected auto parts consumers in North America.
+Respondents were screened for parts and accessories purchase history and decision making ability.
+80% of the respondents purchased a part or accessory in the past month.

 This article is copyrighted, but we encourage sharing so it is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License and can be distributed or quoted, with credit given to Hedges & Company and a link back to this article.